Yining97/practical-computing-notes/vscode-compute.md

 # Running Jupyter Notebooks on HPC Compute Nodes with VS Code

 A complete guide for running Jupyter Lab on GPU compute nodes using VS Code Remote-SSH with automatic port selection and secure token authentication.
-For connecting to HPC in the log-in node in VS Code, see [VS Code on HPC] (https://wanggroup.org/hpc/docs/vscode/).
+For connecting to HPC in the log-in node in VS Code, see [VS Code on HPC](https://wanggroup.org/hpc/docs/vscode).

 ## Table of Contents
 - [Prerequisites](#prerequisites)